Disused railway stations on the Riviera Line: Kingskerswell

 As early as 1849, the residents of Kingskerswell were petitioning the South Devon Railway Company to stop trains at their village; they would even be prepared to pay for the station themselves.
 It was not until 1 July 1853 that a station was eventually provided.

 The branch had only a single track, but a passing place was provided at Kingskerswell in 1861 to allow more traffic to be handled.
 On 19 November 1864 a goods train passed through the station without stopping and collided with a passenger train approaching from Torre, but luckily there were no serious injuries.
 Another accident occurred on 22 January 1874 when a passenger train going towards Newton Abbot was derailed in the station.

 A second track was laid to Newton Abbot and brought into use on 22 May 1876 along with a second platform at Kingskerswell; the double line was extended to Torquay on 26 March 1882.

 The station is situated in a cutting beneath a viaduct carrying a road across the line.
 The station building was at road level on the west side, with the booking office at first floor level; access to the other platform was by steps from the viaduct.
 A signal box was situated at the south end of the northbound platform, with a goods siding beyond.
 The platforms were extended to 600 ft in 1911 to allow longer trains to call.

 The station closed on 5 October 1964 but the platforms are still clearly visible from passing trains.

 Preston Platform

 The Great Western Railway opened a platform to serve the popular Preston Sands beach in Paignton on 24 July 1911.
 It was mainly served by the steam rail motors that had been introduced earlier that year to compete with the trams then running between Paignton and Torquay.
 It was closed, however, on 21 September 1914.

+Goodrington Sands

+A station at Goodrington opened in 1928, and was retained when the line went into preservation in 1972.
+Following the COVID-19 pandemic in 2020, services at the station were withdrawn and not reinstated.

+Churston

+A station at Churston opened in 1861, and was retained when the line went into preservation in 1972.
+Following the COVID-19 pandemic in 2020, services at the station were withdrawn and not reinstated.